-- 1. What is the main purpose for this course? - ➤ The student should be informed with the fundamentals of heat transfer theories and their applications. - The student should be able to apply this course in his/her future research work, as heat transfer theories are important for solar thermal energy conversion. - 2.
-Briefly describe any plans for developing and improving the course that are being implemented. (e.g. increased use of IT or web based reference material, changes in content as a result of new research in the field) - > Electronic materials and computer based programs have been utilized to support the lecture course material. - The course material was posted on the Website that could be accessed by the students enrolled in the course.
+- 1. What is the main purpose for this course? - > The student should be informed with the fundamentals of solar radiation models and their applications. - The student should be able to apply this course in his/her future research work, as the success of solar energy conversion system is mainly dependent on the type of solar radiation incident on the location.

+2. Briefly describe any plans for developing and improving the course that are being implemented. (e.g. increased use of IT or web based reference material, changes in content as a result of new research in the field)

+- Electronic materials and computer based programs have been utilized to support the lecture course material. - The course material was posted on the Website that could be accessed by the students enrolled in the course.